U-Alberta/ADaPT-ML/README.md

 Now that we have our training data labeled by the Label Model and testing data with gold labels, we can create an End Model that, given a DataFrame containing only the `id` and `table` columns, will look up the appropriate features for each datapoint in CrateDB and produce a DataFrame with a binary encoding for the predicted class(es), and the probability distribution over all classes.
 Currently, ADaPT-ML only has one machine learning algorithm, [scikit-learn's Multi-layer Perceptron (MLP)](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html), a classifier that optimizes the log-loss function using LBFGS or stochastic gradient descent.
 If you need a different algorithm in ADaPT-ML, please consider [contributing](#community-guidelines)!

-After running the commands in this code block, we can check out the results in MLflow, as shown in the diagram below.
-Note that the `txt_use` parameter is the column 1i in the [diagram for Step 1](#step-1-obtain-and-featurize-some-data).
+After running the commands in this code block...
 ```shell
 docker exec modelling-mlflow sh -c ". ~/.bashrc && wait-for-it modelling-mlflow-db:3306 -s -- mlflow run --no-conda -e mlp --experiment-name eg -P train_data=/train_data/multiclass_training_data.pkl -P test_data=/test_data/multiclass_development_data.pkl -P features=txt_use -P solver=lbfgs -P random_state=8 ."

 docker exec modelling-mlflow sh -c ". ~/.bashrc && wait-for-it modelling-mlflow-db:3306 -s -- mlflow run --no-conda -e mlp --experiment-name eg -P train_data=/train_data/multilabel_training_data.pkl -P test_data=/test_data/multilabel_development_data.pkl -P features=txt_use -P solver=lbfgs -P random_state=8 ."
 ```
+...we can check out the results in MLflow, as shown in the diagram below.

 ![Step 4](./graphics/step_4.png)

+- **4a** shows all of the training parameters for the MLP model, in addition to the specific features used for the given training data.
+Note that the `txt_use` parameter is the column 1i in the [diagram for Step 1](#step-1-obtain-and-featurize-some-data).
+- **4b** if the test data has gold labels in addition to the Label Model's labels, then the model will be evaluated against both, and they will show up here with "GOLD" and "LM" prefixes.
+If there are no gold labels, then the metrics will only have "LM".
+- **4c** is the confusion matrix for the gold labels and predicted labels in the multiclass setting.
+- **4d** is the confusion matrix for the gold labels and predicted labels in the multilabel setting.
+- **4e** is the DataFrame with the model's predicted label(s) and the probability distribution over all classes.

-Once we have experimented with the MLP parameters, and possibly iterated more on the data programming step if necessary, we can prepare our models for deployment by simply updating the model environment variables in `.env` to point to `python_model.pkl`.
-Note that this is relative to the `mlruns` volume in the container, which is shared with the volume `$MODELLING_DATA_PATH/mlruns`.
+Once we have experimented with the MLP parameters, and possibly iterated more on the data programming step if necessary, we can prepare our models for deployment by simply updating the model environment variables in `.env` to point to `python_model.pkl`:
 ```shell
 MULTICLASS_EXAMPLE_MODEL_PATH=/mlruns/1/71a7ab2f6b694420820d707f699b32eb/artifacts/mlp/python_model.pkl
 MULTILABEL_EXAMPLE_MODEL_PATH=/mlruns/1/ab741913d3b44abdbfc3a381a551366a/artifacts/mlp/python_model.pkl
 ```
+Note that this is relative to the `mlruns` volume in the container, which is shared with the volume `$MODELLING_DATA_PATH/mlruns`.

 ### Step 5: deploy the End Model ###